codecraftblog/codecraftblog.github.io/_posts/2020-08-17-ios-interview-quest-array.md

 <h3 style="color:#29c7ac;">Q. How can you reverse the contents of an array? </h3>

 > The `reverse` method reverses the order of the elements in place. i.e The source array will be mutated.
-> Another method `reversed()` return a view of the original array where the elements are in the reverse order.
+> Another method `reversed()` returns a view of the original array where the elements are in the reverse order.
 The reversed method does not allocate new storage.

 ```swift
 var sampleArr1 = ["🐶","🐱","🐭"]
 sampleArr1.reverse()
 //output :  ["🐭", "🐱", "🐶"]
 ```
 Here the sampleArr1 itself is mutated.
-Further more, because the array is mutated, we have to declare it as a `var`
+Furthermore, because the array is mutated, we have to declare it as a `var`

 ```swift
 let sampleArr2 = ["🐶","🐱","🐭"]
 sampleArr2.reversed()
 //output :  ReversedCollection<Array<String>>
 ```
 The reversed method simply wraps the original array in a `ReversedCollection`.
-It not reverse the array as yet.
+It does not reverse the array as yet.
 The array we started with is unchanged.
 ReversedCollection is simply an entity that promises to behave as if the array is reversed.